-The primary goals of treatment for asbestos lung cancer are to kill cancer cells, prevent the spreading of cells and tumors and alleviate cancer symptoms and pain.
-Many types of lung cancer cannot be cured with available treatments, so a major focus of therapy is lessening symptoms to improve the patient’s quality of life and survival rate.
+The primary goals of treatment for asbestos-related lung cancer are to remove or kill cancer cells to prevent the spread of cells and tumors and alleviate cancer symptoms and pain.
+Many types of lung cancer cannot be cured with available treatments, so a major focus of therapy is lessening symptoms to improve the patient's quality of life and survival rate.

 Treatment can involve various forms of surgery, chemotherapy and radiation.
 When lung cancer is diagnosed, your doctor will explain the tumor’s histological type and assign it a stage.
 There are two main types of lung cancer — small cell and non-small cell.

-Because small cell and non-small cell lung cancers grow, spread and react to treatments uniquely, your lung cancer’s histological type has a crucial impact on your treatment and outlook.
+Because small cell and non-small cell lung cancers grow, spread and react to treatments differently, your lung cancer’s histological type has a crucial impact on your treatment and outlook.

 Exposure to asbestos is strongly associated with causing lung cancer, mesothelioma and several other severe respiratory diseases.
 Asbestos is the most common occupational risk factor for lung cancer, and workplace exposure significantly increases the chance of developing the disease.

 Many times, treatment options will be limited by the stage of the patient’s cancer.
 Lung cancer spreads to the lymph nodes and distant organs as it progresses, which makes treatment increasingly difficult.
 Those diagnosed in the earliest stages of disease have the most treatment options and experience the greatest survival rates.

 Non-small cell lung cancers are commonly classified with a four-stage system.
 A higher stage indicates more advanced disease.

 Small cell lung cancer is staged using a two-stage system instead: Limited stage or extensive stage.
 In limited stage, the cancer is only found in one lung and possibly nearby lymph nodes.
 In extensive stage, the tumor has spread to the opposite lung or to other organs